 – Grant Helps Nurse Educators Committed to Educating the Next Generation of Nurses –

-AURORA, Colo. – August 6, 2015 – American Sentinel University’s graduate and postgraduate nursing programs were awarded a $522,402 grant that will make doctoral and master’s nursing education more affordable for currently practicing or teaching nurses who are committed to educating the next generation of nurses.
+Aurora, CO (PRUnderground) – August 5th, 2019 –American Sentinel University was awarded a $1 million grant to provide loans to doctoral and master’s nursing education students who are committed to educating the next generation of nurses.

-The Nurse Faculty Loan Program (NFLP) grant was awarded June 2015 by the U.S. Public Health Service, Health Resources and Services Administration (HRSA) and marks the first time American Sentinel has received this grant for its DNP Educational Leadership and MSN Nursing Education programs.
+The Nurse Faculty Loan Program (NFLP) grant was awarded in June 2019 by the U.S. Public Health Service, Health Resources and Services Administration (HRSA) and marks the third time American Sentinel has received this grant for its DNP, Educational Leadership and MSN, Nursing Education programs.

-The NFLP grant provides loans to graduate and doctoral nursing students with the intent to serve as faculty at a school of nursing to address the nursing educator shortage.
+The NFLP grant provides loans to graduate and doctoral nursing education students with the intent to serve as full-time faculty at an accredited school of nursing to address the nursing educator shortage.
 It allows the university to offer loans for tuition, books, and fees at a low interest rate with partial loan forgiveness to borrowers who complete their program of study and then serve as a full-time nursing faculty for a consecutive four-year period.

 Students who receive the NFLP loan may have up to 85 percent of their loan forgiven in return for serving full-time as faculty at an accredited school of nursing in the U.S.

 “This grant will help address the nation’s shortage of nurse educators,” said Elaine Foster, dean of nursing and healthcare programs at American Sentinel University.
 “Earning an MSN or DNP specializing in nursing education will put you on a path for a career in nursing education and is an essential way you can impact healthcare in this country.”